komuW/go-queue/README.md

 Taken from https://github.com/karalabe/cookiejar/tree/master/collections/queue
 with the only exception been that `karalabe/cookiejar` is a generic queue(it uses an interace{} as main type), this one is a queue of strings.
+And also added race protection.